 5. The importance of the little details

-- Use thankful words.
+- Use thankful words

-- Communicate without yelling and be careful of our tone.
+- Communicate without yelling and be careful of our tone

 - Use relational communication: I know how you feel and I respect that, tell me how I can help you.
-Tell me what I can do to make you happier.
+Tell me what I can do to make you happier

-Make these aspects a part of your relationship by incorporating them into your daily life.
+Make sure these aspects form a part of your relationship by incorporating them into your daily life.